webex/webex-js-sdk/README.md

 ![state: Stable](https://img.shields.io/badge/State-Stable-blue?style=flat-square)
 ![scope: Public](https://img.shields.io/badge/Scope-Public-darkgreen?style=flat-square)

 This project is designed as a mono-repository for all publicly-provided JavaScript packages from Cisco's Webex Developer Experience team.
-These packages consist of mostly API-related modules that allow for seemless integration with the collection of services that belong to the Webex platform.
+These packages consist of mostly API-related modules that allow for seamless integration with the collection of services that belong to the Webex platform.

 * [Installation](#installation)
   * [Unified Modules](#unified-modules)